google/shenzhen-go/README.md

 This is an experimental project - expect plenty of rough edges and bugs, and no support.

-For discussions, there is [a Slack channel](https://gophers.slack.com/messages/shenzhen-go).
+For discussions, there is [a Google Group](https://groups.google.com/forum/#!forum/szgo) and [a Slack channel](https://gophers.slack.com/messages/shenzhen-go).